 Essential oils can be added to solid perfumes, daily skin serums, moisturizing body butters, facial scrubs, and more.

 Create a mixture of your favorite oils to put in your diffuser, make a refreshing spray for fabrics with citrus or clove oils, or add to bath salts and throw in steamy bath water to indulge in the ultimate pampering experience.

 Keep reading to find some of our favorite essential oil blends.

 So what exactly are the benefits, you ask?
+Can an essential oil really make you smarter?
 Here’s a list of five popular essential oils and the positive qualities each one has to offer.

 Take a look at the infographic below to start discovering which oil varieties will deliver the desired results you’re looking for.

 While oils like Lavender and Eucalyptus are wonderful in many ways, we don’t want them to steal the show.
 Check out a few lesser known yet amazing essential oils, the healthful properties they possess, and a few ways to incorporate them into your daily routine.